Molly Lewis (ukulele player)

-Molly Lewis (aka Sweetafton23) is an American musician who is known for her ukulele playing and who rose to prominence on the Internet.
+Molly Lewis (also known as Sweetafton23) is an American musician who is known for her ukulele playing and who rose to prominence on the Internet.
 She plays both covers and original songs.
 Her original music consists of comedic songs that deal with relevant pop culture topics.
 She is currently signed with DFTBA Records through which she released her first EP I Made You A CD...
 But I Eated It.

 History

 Lewis attracted attention by recording ukulele covers of popular songs such as Britney Spears' "Toxic" and Lady Gaga's "Poker Face", then posting videos of her performances on YouTube.
 She also recorded videos with other Internet-based musicians, such as 'WadeJohnston', 'thedoifter', and 'doctornoise'.
 For Mother's Day in 2009, Molly recorded a cover of "Two of Us" by The Beatles as a duet with her mother.
 Her version of Jonathan Coulton's "Tom Cruise Crazy" was featured on Episode 226 of the UkeCast.
 Her song "It All Makes Sense At The End" appeared on the creator album from the first VidCon conference in 2010.

 She uploads YouTube videos under the name of SweetAfton23, an allusion to a Scottish poet Robert Burns' lyrical poem Sweet Afton.
 She was inspired by a rendition of Jonathan E. Spilman's 1837 musical accompaniment to the poem, as played by Chris Thile with Nickel Creek.
 The 23 refers to her birthday, November 23.